Effects of grapefruit juice on pharmacokinetics of atorvastatin and pravastatin in japanese

 Grapefruit juice has been found to have a significant impact on the pharmacokinetics of atorvastatin and pravastatin in Japanese individuals.
 Pharmacokinetics refers to the way drugs are absorbed, distributed, metabolized, and eliminated by the body.

-See also Atorvastatin mouse
+See also Atorvastatin patient assistance program

 In a study conducted in Japan, researchers investigated the effects of grapefruit juice on the metabolism of atorvastatin and pravastatin.
 They found that grapefruit juice inhibited the enzymes responsible for breaking down these medications, resulting in increased concentrations of the drugs in the bloodstream.